yegor256/blog/_drafts/oss.md

 **[Markdown](https://guides.github.com/features/mastering-markdown/) Your Texts [Nicely](https://docs.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax)**.
 I didn't manage to find any scientific research on this, maybe because it's
-obvious: the text "why f is nil?" is much easier to read than "why `f` is `nil`?"
+obvious: the text "why is f nil?" is much easier to read than "why is `f` `nil`?"
-Rich text formatting not only make the text look nicer, but also helps readers digest the content faster and with more pleasure.
-After you learn Markdown, I'd suggest reading this blog post of Aaron Stannard from PetaBridge:
+Rich text formatting not only makes the text look nicer, but also helps readers digest the content faster and with more pleasure.
+After you learn Markdown, I'd suggest reading this blog post by Aaron Stannard from PetaBridge:
 [How to Use Github Professionally](https://petabridge.com/blog/use-github-professionally/).

 **Say Please, Thanks, and Sorry**.